-The Azuero Peninsula is located in southern Panama, surrounded by the Pacific Ocean the Gulf of Panama.
+The Azuero Peninsula is in southern Panama, surrounded by the Pacific Ocean and the Gulf of Panama.
 Panama City, the Panamanian capital, is the main urban center on the gulf shore.
 The Pearl Islands are an archipelago in the Gulf of Panama.

-The Caribbean Plate is a mostly oceanic tectonic plate underlying much of Central America and the Caribbean Sea off the north coast of South America.
+The Caribbean Plate is a mostly-oceanic tectonic plate underlying much of Central America and the Caribbean Sea off the north coast of South America.
 These borders are regions of intense seismic activity, including frequent earthquakes and volcanic eruptions.

-The Central America Volcanic Arc is a chain of volcanic formations that extend from Guatemala to Northern Panama, parallel to the Pacific coastline of the Central American Isthmus.
-They range from major stratovolcanoes to lava domes and cinder cones.
+The Central America Volcanic Arc is a chain of hundreds of volcanic formations that extend from Guatemala to northern Panama, parallel to the Pacific coastline of the Central American Isthmus.
+These volcanic formations range from major stratovolcanoes to lava domes and cinder cones.

-Cocos Island lies off the Pacific coast of Costa Rica and is the only island in the tropical eastern Pacific with a tropical rain forest.
+Cocos Island lies off the Pacific coast of Costa Rica and is the only island in the tropical eastern Pacific with a tropical rainforest.
 Surrounded by deep waters with counter-currents, Cocos Island National Park is admired by scuba divers for its populations of large marine species.